ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 All of these methods are out-of-band of an established subscription to YANG Notifications.
 Two alternative methods are taken into account by this document:

-1. A central provider supplies new, fresh nonces (e.g., via a Handle Provider that distributes Epoch IDs to all entities in a domain as described in {{-rats-arch}} and as facilitated by the Uni-Directional Remote Attestation described in {{-rats-models}}), or
+1. A central provider supplies new, fresh nonces (e.g., via a Handle Provider that distributes Epoch IDs to all entities in a domain as described in {{-rats-arch}} and as facilitated by the Uni-Directional Remote Attestation described in {{Section 7.2 of -rats-models}}), or

 2. The freshness characteristics of a received nonce can be updated by -- potentially periodically or ad-hoc -- sending out-of-band TPM Quote requests as facilitated by {{-charra}}.